cezarypiatek/cezarypiatek.github.io/src/content/post/the-art-of-designing-exceptions/index.md

 }
 ```

-As we see `IRange<>` help us improve code readability, reduce the duplication of information about the allowed range and facilitate throwing the exception.
+As we see `IRange<>` helps us improve code readability, reduce the duplication of information about the allowed range and facilitate throwing the exception.
 It also enforces consistency in our codebase - a ready recipe for testing and informing about values outside the range.
 Actually, this solution is not limited to the classical numeric ranges.
-You can have a class that implements `IRange<string>` and verify if given value belongs to a predefined set of strings.
+You can have a class that implements `IRange<string>` and verifies if given value belongs to a predefined set of strings.
 Just remember to compose appropriate description in `GetDescription()` method.

 ## ArgumentOutOfRange - enum values